-MADONNA opening early Spring 2020 in Kallio, Haapaniemenkatu 5 ⁂ Subscribe to the newsletter to stay up-to-date with everything happening on Hawaii Restaurants
+MADONNA opening on Mon 2.3. in Kallio, Haapaniemenkatu 5.
+Bookings open now! ⁂ Subscribe to the newsletter to stay up-to-date with everything happening on Hawaii Restaurants

 "Opposites attract" they say, and in this case it's proven right.
 To put their history short, the gents met through food adventures around the world, naturally, and decided to do that more often together.
 Half a year later they were caught planning their first restaurant.